How to Use This Help

 - Use the See Also section in the bottom of the page to navigate to related topics.

-ReSharper features in specific languages
+ReSharper features in different languages

 In most of descriptions and examples, C# is used as the target language.
-If a feature can work differently depending on which of the supported languages you use, the languages where this feature is available are listed in the lower part of the corresponding help topic page.
+If a feature may work differently depending on which of the supported languages you use, the languages where this feature is available are listed in the lower part of the corresponding help topic page.
 Instructions and examples for specific languages are available in the ReSharper by Language section.

 If necessary, you can also study the matrix of features and supported languages in the ReSharper Features in Different Languages topic.